dptech-corp/Uni-Fold/README.md

     /path/to/model_parameters.pt      # model parameters
 ```

-For monomer prediction, each fasta file shall contain only one sequence; for multimer prediction, the input fasta file shall contain all sequences of the target complex, **with duplicated homologous sequences**.
+For monomer prediction, each fasta file shall contain only one sequence; for multimer prediction, the input fasta file shall contain all sequences of the target complex including **duplicated homologous sequences**.

-## Uni-Fold outputs
+### Prediction results

-The outputs of Uni-Fold inferences contain the predicted structures in `*.pdb` files.
+The output directory of running Uni-Fold contain the predicted structures in `*.pdb` files.
 Besides, other outputs are dumped in `*.pkl.gz` files.
 We summarize the confidence metrics, namely `plddt` and `iptm+ptm` in `*.json` files.

 ## Training Uni-Fold